Sarah1802/PolicyReporterOA/README.md

 ## Running the Program
 - Before attempting to run any commands in the terminal, please install the latest version of python on your device.
 The download link can be found [here](https://www.python.org/downloads/)
+- Clone this repository to your local device
 - To start the program, ensure you are in the **root folder** and run the following command in the terminal:

 ```